eNutritionFacts

 Serving size is the foundation of every Nutrition Facts label comparison.
 If two labels use different serving sizes, the numbers are not based on the same amount of food.
 For a deeper explanation, read What Does Serving Size Mean on a Nutrition Label?.

 When serving sizes differ, compare similar serving weights, similar household measures, or per-100 g data when available.
-This helps avoid a smaller serving looking better simply because less food is being counted.
+This helps avoid a small serving from looking better simply because less food is being counted.

 Step 2: Compare Calories in Context